Skip Navigation

 School Immunization Clinics

-Halton Region Public Health provides school-based vaccines for grade 7 and 8 students at public, private, Catholic and French schools twice during the school year – once in the Fall and once in the Spring.
+Halton Region Public Health provides school-based vaccines for grade 7 students at public, private, Catholic and French schools twice during the school year – once in the Fall and once in the Spring.

 Visit Halton’s’ school immunization page for more information.